Click on the themes below to expand and review answers to popular questions. If your query isn’t covered, do get in touch with the project team.

 What is happening in my area?

-We recognise our work may have an impact on local communities and our Community Grant Programme has been set up to support community organisations and charities in areas affected by our activities.
+Our Community Grant Programme supports community organisations and charities in areas affected by our activities.

 We welcome applications from projects run by charities and community groups that meet local needs by providing a range of social, economic and environmental benefits.
 Projects that meet our criteria can be awarded a grant of up to £20,000.
 More information about how to apply can be found here.